 - Market opportunity

 - Competitors, including other approaches to solving this problem

-- Business model (how will you make money?) and route to commercialisation
+- Business model - how you will make money and route to commercialisation

 - Your team

-- Roadmap (including your key milestones)
+- Roadmap (include your key milestones)

 - Exit for investors